pinnacle peak

 On the way back up during this part, it became a little strenuous but this section doesn’t last very long.

-Overall this hike is a very nice walk and I can only imagine it is better if we came a month later with less heat.
+Overall this hike is a very nice walk and I can only imagine it would be better if we came a month later with less heat.

 pinnacle peak trail scottsdale